 Enroll in Counseling Psychology 115 (1 credit)

 Participate in a HIP (High Impact Practice) course during the first semester of attendance at UW-Madison (i.e. Learning Community seminar, Undergraduate Research Scholars, or First-Year Interest Groups)

-Attend CeO First-Year Orientation the in August
+Attend CeO First-Year Orientation "Strategies for Success" the last week in August

 Complete and review semester progress report each semester during one's first year